A Path Forward Exhibit

 Many thanks,

-Robert Waldon about 2 years ago
+Robert Waldon over 2 years ago

 I'm pretty impressed with the County's proposed "Path Forward" - especially with its choice of partners and its attention to "the local community’s reckoning with the national tragedy of the Indian Residential School system."
 My concerns about "Holding Court" were twofold.
 First, the statue's installation in front of the public library on Picton Main Street was an unwelcomed and unsettling intrusion for many people who just happened upon it or couldn't avoid it as they went about their daily lives.
 Second, its original sponsors and later supporters insisted on minimizing Macdonald's personal and political responsibility for designing and initiating a campaign of genocide against Indigenous Peoples, especially those living in the west.